 - An Elder Justice member independently convinced the NYS Comptroller to conduct an audit of the NYS Department of Health’s Nursing Home Surveillance Division.
 This culminated in the issuance of a report documenting the lax enforcement of regulation as partly evidenced by the reduction in nursing home fines by 90% over a 5-year period.
 We intend to push for a follow-up audit to see if there have been any improvements.

 - We provided input to the first update of federal nursing home regulations in 25 years demanding both minimum nursing home staffing hours and a prohibition of nursing home resident admittance paperwork that mandates signing of a pre-dispute arbitration clause.
 We were successful in eliminating arbitration clauses, however failed to get federal minimum staffing regulations.
 We will continue to pursue NYS minimum staffing.
-See an article on this issue from City Newspaper.
+See an article on this issue from the Democrat and Chronicle.

 - We filed a grievance with both NYS and the federal government against the NYS Long-term Care Ombudsman’s office for awarding a 5-year contract to the host organization for this region’s nursing home Ombudsman Program despite the host’s unresolved conflicts of interest.